Careers Support & Guidance

 There are over 100,000 employers offering Apprenticeships in more than 160,000 locations, and more than 200 different types of Apprenticeships available.
 The types of company offering an apprenticeship varies from BMW and Orange, to smaller local companies.

-It is also possible to do an Apprenticeship, and to go to University later in life.
+It is also possible to do an Apprenticeship, and to go to University later in life or to undertake a degree level of qualification whilst doing an apprenticeship.
 For further information on Apprenticeships you can speak to any of the 6th Form Team, our Careers Advisor or visit these websites:

 Other Useful Websites: